jceminer/cn_gpu_miner/README.md

 #### Q. I get error D:\qb\workspace\19992\src\vpg-compute-neo\runtime\os_interface\windows\wddm.cpp
 Intel GPUs are now enabled among AMD GPUs, ensure you're not applying a previous AMD configuration to an Intel GPU

+#### Q. I get error Abort was called at ... line in file ...
+Another symptom of a bad (or unwanted) Intel GPU/IGP configuration, see above.